 Akindele was selected with the sixth overall pick in the 2014 MLS SuperDraft.

-2016: Started in 15 regular season games, one US Open Cup game and two CONCACAF Championship League games… Appeared in 31 FCD games, 4 US Open Cup games, 4 CONCACAF games and both playoff games against Seattle… Recorded six goals and four assists this season… Scored twice on May 21 against NE
+2016: Started 15 regular season games, one US Open Cup game and two CONCACAF Championship League games… Appeared in 31 FCD games, 4 US Open Cup games, 4 CONCACAF games and both playoff games against Seattle… Recorded six goals and four assists this season… Scored twice on 5/21 against NE

-2016: Tesho played for the Canada’s National Team in three international games and three World Cup Qualifiers… Scored one goal on June 3 in an international friendly Azerbaijan
+2016: Tesho played for the Canada’s National Team in three international games and three World Cup Qualifiers… Scored one goal on 6/3 in an international friendly vs. Azerbaijan